Suicide

 When dealing with thoughts of suicide, it's natural to feel overwhelmed and disheartened if the long-term strategies you've tried don't seem to be working.
 However, it's important to remember that not every approach works for everyone, and there are always other options available.

-Don't lose hope and keep exploring different approaches until you find what works best for you.
+Don't lose hope.
+Keep exploring different approaches until you find what works best for you.
 Remember that ongoing research is being conducted in this area, and new strategies and treatments are constantly emerging.

 No matter how hopeless it may seem, you're not alone in this struggle.
 If you feel like you've exhausted all options, don't hesitate to seek help.
 Asking for support is a sign of strength and courage, and there's no shame in reaching out for assistance.
 With the right help and support, it's possible to overcome these thoughts and lead a fulfilling life.
 Remember that there is always hope, and things can get better.